 Asked if these transformative types of big data and AI-enhanced edge projects are for big companies only, Abbo said the products being designed today are aiming to democratize AI at the edge by reducing the number of people needed to design and deploy algorithms.
 Of the C3.ai AI Suite, he asserted: "You can basically build a production pilot with four people: a data scientist, an app developer, a data integration specialist and somebody who is a subject matter domain expert."

 Houman Behzadi, chief product officer at C3.ai, said that, in his experience, the biggest inhibitor to edge initiatives is not the technology, but lack of leadership, a perspective other experts and consultants echo.
 (See section below: "CIO opportunities and risks.")

 "Executive commitment is the most important thing that needs to be in place," Behzadi said.
 "This is transformation that requires change management, and the CEO needs to be driving it."

-AI on the factory floor
+AI at the edge: Optimizing the factory floor